bachhavpramod/bandwidth_extension/ABE_CVAE_ICASSP19/Readme.md

      - Use the scripts 'Build_GMM_PCA.m', 'Build_GMM_SAE.m' and [Build_GMM_SSAE.m](https://github.com/bachhavpramod/bandwidth_extension/blob/master/ABE_SSAE_IS18/3_GMM_training/Build_GMM_SSAE.m) for DR using principal component analysis (PCA), SAE and SSAE respectively.

 # Demo:
 4) Run the scipt "ABE_demo.m" (available in folder - "4_Extension") which demonstrates the ABE using DR techniques, CVAE, SAE, SSAE and PCA.
-Aseesessment of different artificially extended speech signals is presented using metrics,  RMS-LSD and COSH distance measures and MOS-LQO.
+Aseesessment of different artificially extended speech signals is performed using metrics,  RMS-LSD and COSH distance measures and MOS-LQO.
 ____________________________________________________________________________
 # Contact information